typescript-tea/core/README.md

 This is an implementation of The Elm Architecture for typescript.

-It has "managed effects" in the same way Elm does and it has "Effect Managers" to handle those effects.
+It has "managed effects" for commands and subscriptions in the same way Elm does and it has "Effect Managers" to handle those effects.

 ## Differences from Elm